clemencecoco/computer-vision-projects/Delete Monocular Visual Odometry and SfM/pytorch-superpoint/README.md

 This directory contains SuperPoint using Pytorch for local feature detection and matching experiments.

-The codebase is adapted from the CSE152-Intro to Comp Vision and the original SuperPoint work by DeTone et al. It is used here as a feature extraction and matching tool, not as a training framework.
+The codebase is adapted from the CSE152 - Intro to Comp.
+Vision and the original SuperPoint work by DeTone et al. It is used here as a feature extraction and matching tool, not as a training framework.